 Some cases of multiple sclerosis are so mild that the condition is difficult to diagnose.
-In other cases, there is a gradual decline in functioning through the years.
+In other cases, there is a gradual decline in functioning through the years, and early signs and symptoms of multiple sclerosis may be difficult to appreciate.
 In very rare cases, symptoms can be so severe and rapidly progressing as to be fatal within a short time (known as malignant or fulminant MS).
 Symptoms can be related to one body part or may involve multiple areas of the body.
 They may be of short duration or may persist for a long time.
 Some symptoms of multiple sclerosis are mild and cause inconvenience; others may be severe and debilitating.

-Visual disturbances can be the first sign of MS. The vision changes can include blurred vision, distortions, or loss of vision in one eye.
+Visual disturbances can be the first early symptom of MS in some people.
+The vision changes can include blurred vision, distortions, or loss of vision in one eye.
 The vision symptoms can be accompanied by eye pain.
 Other symptoms can include tingling, numbness, prickling pain, or muscle spasms in the arms and legs that may occur at one or multiple sites.
-Weakness in the arm and leg muscles may occur, and this can sometimes affect balance and posture.
+Weakness in the arm and leg muscles may occur, and this can sometimes affect balance and posture, causing clumsiness or lack of coordination.
 Other symptoms include fatigue, dizziness, difficulties with speech, tremors, heat intolerance, and loss of sensation.
 Sexual dysfunction and loss of bladder or bowel control can develop in more serious cases.

 Mental changes can also occur as symptoms of multiple sclerosis.
 Memory loss, decreased ability to concentrate, attention deficits, an inability to perform sequential tasks, and changes in judgment have all been reported.
 Depression, mania, paranoia, and uncontrollable urges to laugh or weep are other symptoms that have been described.